End of Roman rule in Britain: 407–410

-At the time that the Rescript was sent, Honorius was holed up in Ravenna by the Visigoths and was unable to prevent their Sack of Rome (410).
-He was certainly in no position to offer any relief to anyone.
+At the time that the rescript was sent, Honorius had effectively lost Gaul and Spain, and was fortunate to have recovered Italy.
+He was in no position to offer relief to Britain.
 As for Constantine III, he was not equal to the intrigues of imperial Rome and by 411 his cause was spent.
 His son was killed along with those major supporters who had not turned against him, and he himself was assassinated.